-In 2012, there were 18,295 births registered in Australia with one or both parents identified as Indigenous (6% of all births registered) .
-This number probably underestimates the true number slightly as Indigenous status is not always identified, and there may be a lag in birth registrations.
-The ABS estimates that 96% of Indigenous births in 2002-2006 were correctly identified as such .
-Completeness of identification varied across the country, with only Vic, Qld, WA, South Australia (SA) and the NT having levels above 90%.
+In 2013, there were 18,368 births registered in Australia with one or both parents identified as Aboriginal and/or Torres Strait Islander (6.0% of all births registered) .
+This probably underestimates the true number slightly as Indigenous status is not always identified, and there may be a lag in birth registrations.
+The ABS estimates that 96% of Indigenous births in 2002-2006 were correctly identified .
+Completeness of identification varied across the country, with only Vic, Qld, WA, SA and the NT having levels above 90%.

-In 2012, both parents identified as Indigenous in 30% of those registered as Indigenous, only the mother in 42% (including births where paternity was not acknowledged and those where the father's Indigenous status was unknown), and only the father in 28% (including births where the mother's Indigenous status was unknown) .
+In 2013, both parents identified as Indigenous in 29% of those registered as Indigenous; only the mother in 42% (including births where paternity was not acknowledged and those where the father's Indigenous status was unknown); and only the father in 28% (including births where the mother's Indigenous status was unknown) .

-In Australia, all births are required by law to be registered with the Registrar of Births, Deaths and Marriages in the state/territory in which the birth occurred.
-The information collected through registration is limited from a health perspective, so health authorities have established parallel maternal/perinatal collections.
-These collections are based on data recorded by midwives and other staff attending births and include information about the nature, duration, and complications of the pregnancy, labour, and puerperium periods, and details about the baby (including weight, length, condition at birth, and complications).
-Information from the two collections is collated and reported nationally ̶ by the ABS (for registration information) and the AIHW’s National Perinatal Statistics Unit (for maternal/perinatal information).
+In Australia, all births are required by law to be registered with the Registrar of Births, Deaths and Marriages in the jurisdiction in which the birth occurred.
+The registration information is limited from a health perspective so health authorities have established parallel maternal/perinatal collections.
+These collections are based on data recorded by staff attending births and include information about the nature, duration, and complications of the pregnancy, labour, and puerperium periods, and details about the baby (including weight, length, condition at birth, and complications).
+Information is collated and reported nationally by the ABS (for registration information) and the AIHW’s National Perinatal Statistics Unit (for maternal/perinatal information).

 The actual numbers of births are of limited use for public health purposes.
 To be useful, the actual numbers of births must be related to the population in which they occur.
-There are a number of general measures of births and fertility, but detailed analysis involves the use of age-specific rates.
-These rates are the annual number of births per 1,000 women in five-year age-groups from 15 to 44 years.
-(The relatively small numbers of births to women aged less than 15 years are included in the 15-19 years age-group, and those older than 44 years in the 40-44 years age-group.)
+There are a number of general measures of births and fertility, but detailed analysis involves the use of age-specific rates.6 These rates are the annual number of births per 1,000 women in five-year age-groups from 15 to 44 years.
+(The relatively small numbers of births to women aged less than 15 years are included in the 15-19 years age-group.)
 The summary measure of fertility is the total fertility rate, which is the sum of age-specific fertility rates multiplied by five (since five-year age-groups are involved).
 It estimates the number of children that would be born to 1,000 women if each woman experienced current age-specific fertility rates at each age of her reproductive life.

-In 2012, Indigenous women had more babies and had them at younger ages than did non-Indigenous women – teenagers had one-fifth (19%) of the babies born to Indigenous women, compared with only 3.7% of those born to all mothers .
-The median age of Indigenous mothers was 24.8 years, compared with 30.7 years for all mothers.
-The highest birth rates (known technically as fertility rates) were for the 20-24 years age-group for Indigenous women and for the 30-34 years age-group for all women (Table 1).
-The fertility rate of teenage Indigenous women (79 babies per 1,000 women) was almost five times that of all teenage women (16 babies per 1,000).
+In 2013, Indigenous women had more babies and had them at younger ages than non-Indigenous women; teenagers had one-fifth (18%) of the babies born to Indigenous women, compared with only 3.4% of those born to all mothers .
+The median age of Indigenous mothers was 24.9 years, compared with 30.8 years for all mothers.
+The highest birth rates (known technically as fertility rates) were for the 20-24 years age-group for Indigenous women and for the 30-34 years age-group for all women (Table 2).
+The fertility rate of teenage Indigenous women (63 babies per 1,000 women) was over four times that of all teenage women (15 babies per 1,000).

 |Status of mother/age-group (years)||Jurisdiction|